-Action Item Lead Body Priority / Time Frame Potential Funding Source Potential Supporting Partners Ensure resources are available to provide consistent code and ordinance enforcement to ensure the general maintenance and appearance of the community.
+Action Item Lead Body Priority / Time Frame Potential Funding Source Potential Supporting Partners Capital Improvement Ensure resources are available to provide consistent code and ordinance enforcement to ensure the general maintenance and appearance of the community.
 VC Property owners, Chamber of Commerce, VC Develop a pedestrian plan that connects walkways, parking lots, greenways, and developments in the Village with connections to Township pathways.
 VC Chamber of Commerce, community organizations, Suttons Bay Township As pedestrian facilities are repaired and developed, increase universal access to sidewalks, parks, and other public and private services to all individuals.
 VC Chamber of Commerce, DPW Maintain and increase public amenities for non-motorized travelers, such as park benches and bike racks.
 VC Chamber of Commerce, TART Explore the possibility of developing a performance venue in one of the parks.
-VC Art support organizations Other
+VC Art support organizations Plan for and install wayfinding signage throughout the Village.
+VC Other (none)

-^{} Originally from the 2011 joint Master Plan's action plan.
+\ Originally from the 2011 joint Master Plan's action plan.
 These items continue to be relevant to Village goals, but may have been adapted to ensure relevance to the Village going forward.